Multimorbidity: Risk factors

 A range of biological, psychological, behavioural, socioeconomic and environmental factors affect the likelihood of having multimorbidity.
 How these risk factors interact to trigger multiple long-term conditions is complex and still not fully understood.

+One risk factor of multimorbidity in young people is being born premature.
 Lifestyle factors that may increase the risk of multiple long-term conditions include obesity, poor diet, poor sleep, smoking, air pollution, alcohol; and lifestyles factors that may reduce the risk of MLTC includes eating a healthy diet, physical activity, and strong social networks.

 Lower socioeconomic status, measured by a combination of education, occupation and literacy indicators, seems to increase the risk of developing multimorbidity.
 For instance, based on the Whitehall II Study, people in lower employment positions seem to have a 66% higher risk of developing multiple long-term conditions than people in higher positions.
 However, socioeconomic status does not appear to influence the risk of dying after the onset of multiple long-term conditions.
 Another study showed an increase of almost 50% in the odds of multimorbidity occurring in those with the least wealth compared to those with the most wealth.
 Therefore, reducing socioeconomic inequalities by improving working and living conditions and education to everyone is important to reduce the burden of multiple long-term conditions on population health.